homemade hard pretzel rods

 - 2 tablespoons pretzel salt or coarse sea salt

 - *NOTE: Baked soda is not another term for baking soda.
-It’s actually baking soda that has been baked.
-To make baked soda, spread baking soda on a foil-lined baking sheet and bake at 250 degrees F for 1 hour.
+It’s actually baking soda that has been baked, which provides a more alkaline boiling mixture so you don’t have to use traditional lye.
+To make baked soda, spread baking soda on a foil-lined baking sheet and bake at 250°F for 1 hour.
 That’s it!

 - In a small bowl, combine 1/4 cup warm water and 1/2 teaspoon brown sugar.
 Add yeast and stir to dissolve.
 Let sit 5 to 10 minutes until slightly foamy.